encode/starlette/docs/middleware.md

 The risk is low when defining wrappers inside `__call__`, as state would typically be defined as inline variables.

 But if the middleware grows larger and more complex, you might be tempted to refactor wrappers as methods.
 Still, state should not be stored in the middleware instance.
+This means that the middleware should not have attributes that would change across requests or connections.
+If the middleware has an attribute, for example set in the `__init__()` method, nothing else should change it afterewards.
 Instead, if you need to manipulate per-request state, you may write a separate `Responder` class:

 ```python
 from functools import partial